satoshi-anonymoto/pleb-miners/immersion_cooling/README.md

 To keep your water loop clear of any corrosion or buildup, [use distilled water](https://t.me/ImmersionCoolingTechnologyTalk/13031) with [antifreeze](https://t.me/ImmersionCoolingTechnologyTalk/14126), the key ingredient of which is [ethylene glycol](https://t.me/ImmersionCoolingTechnologyTalk/13019).
 The ratio of water to glycol changes in the winter (_guidance on ratios needed_).

 ## Grounding to discharge static buildup
+* ALL tanks must be grounded.
+Metal tanks are easy.
+Tanks in other materials, see next line:
-* metal difusers in the bottom of the tank grounded to the outside are a good place to start.
+* Metal difusers in the bottom of the tank grounded to the outside are a good place to start.
 Need more info.
 Start [here](https://t.me/ImmersionCoolingTechnologyTalk/13069)

 ## Selection of materials